Available July 2017 – MSRP: $130.00

 The Clifton 4 continues to use a full length EVA midsole to create a highly cushioned running experience.
 The shoe should continue to offer a similar underfoot feel compared to its predecessor, but a new upgraded foam package will help deliver more consistent cushioning over the shoe’s life cycle.
 This midsole revamp should hopefully make the Clifton 4 the most durable version of the shoe to date.

 Previous versions of the Clifton also had small issues with lack of traction.
 The shoe has a lot of exposed EVA and while the old rubber placement delivered some traction, it was not ideal.
-With the Clifton 4, we see new rubber placements with small and sticky lugs tightly packed together.
+With the Clifton 4, we see new rubber placements.
 While there is still quite a bit of exposed EVA, the new design looks like it will allow the shoe to perform better over a variety of conditions.

 Preliminary Tech Specs